 Products That Have Helped Me Most

-CBD products from The Fay Farm – In 2014 I did something to my shoulder.. we still don’t know what.
+CBD-based lotions and salves – In 2014 I did something to my shoulder.. we still don’t know what.
 A year later, when The Fay Farm first sent me a sample of their Warming Muscle Rub I was still in pain.
 I’d tried a lot of things at that point and the Warming Muscle Rub was the only thing to that point that had helped.
-In the years since The Fay Farm has come out with many other great CBD-based products.
-I regularly use their Rejuvenation and Serenity lotions, both of which contain magnesium and CBD (Hemp) oil.
-The lotions both help with pain and promote muscle relaxation, making it easier to sleep.